 Here are 3 possibilities:

-2) Furnace overheated
+2) Your furnace has overheated

-3) Pilot light is out
+3) Your pilot light is extinguished

 Call Cagle Service today, 731-300-1030, and give us more details about your problem, and we’ll get back to you ASAP!